BSC-CNS-EAPM/AdaptivePELE/docs/_sources/UserManual.rst.txt

-In this exemple, clusters having a contacts ration greater than 1 have a treshold of 2, those with contacts ratio between 1 and 0.75 have a treshold of 3, between 0.75 and 0.5 a threshold of 4 and the rest have a threshold size of
-5. This means that for greater contacts ratio, typically closer to the binding site, the cluster size will be smaller and therefore those regions will be more finely discretized.
+In this exemple, clusters having a contacts ration greater than 1 have a treshold of 2 Å, those with contacts ratio between 1 and 0.75 have a treshold of 3 Å, between 0.75 and 0.5 a threshold of 4 Å and the rest have a threshold size of 5 Å. This means that for greater contacts ratio, typically closer to the binding site, the cluster size will be smaller and therefore those regions will be more finely discretized.